tugboat/pakyow-web/manual/03 Views.markdown

     another_page/
       main.html

 When a request is made for '/' (or '/index') the content view in the 'index' directory will be used.
 Same for 'another_page'.
-This heirarchy can be as deep as needed.
+This hierarchy can be as deep as needed.

 In most cases the view path matches the URL exactly.
 However there are some exceptions when dealing with routes that define parameters (e.g. 'foo/:bar') and restful routes.

 Parameterized routes are collapsed down when determining the view path.
 For example, the view path for 'foo/:bar' is simply 'foo'.
 This rule also applies to restful routes, and there is one more rule for the 'show' route.
 If  restful routes are defined for 'posts', the show route would be 'posts/:id'.
 Instead of the view path collapsing down to 'posts', it becomes 'posts/show'.

-Views can be overriden at any location in the heirarchy.
-Let's add to our view heirarchy described above:
+Views can be overridden at any location in the hierarchy.
+Let's add to our view hierarchy described above:

     pakyow.html
     index/